 Minimum - 18 in the US and Canada.

 Maximum - I get this a lot.
 How old is too old?
 Some of you are up in your years and are wondering if you might be a bit over the hill.
-I can share some light on this from my personal experiences.
+I can shed some light on this from my personal experiences.

-Whether you are too old depends on you.
+Whether you are too old or not depends entirely on you.
 Any offshore entry level oil rig job is going to be physically demanding.
 You will be working a minimum of 12 hours a day, rain or shine for at least 7 days straight.
 You know your capabilities and limitations better than anyone.

 If you think you can do it, give it a try!

-Training Schools & Courses
+Required Certifications / Training Schools & Courses

-If you work anywhere in the US near offshore oil rigs, boats that service the rigs or docks / helipads where people and supplies leave to go offshore you will have to have a Transportation Worker Identification Credential (TWIC card) issued by the US government.
+If you work anywhere in the US near offshore oil rigs, boats that service the rigs or docks / helipads where people and supplies leave to go offshore you will have to have a Transportation Worker Identification Credential (TWIC) issued by the US government.
 This is a mandatory credential and you will not be allowed near any of these facilities without one.

-Getting the necessary certifications before you get hired DOES NOT GUARANTEE you will get hired!
+Getting the necessary certifications before you get hired DOES NOT GUARANTEE you will get hired...

-If you decided to spend your own money and get loaded up on required schools and certifications, it is POSSIBLE that, once you get hired, the company will reimburse you for your expenses.
+If you decide to spend your own money and get loaded up on required schools and certifications, it is POSSIBLE that, once you get hired, the company will reimburse you for your expenses.
 It never hurts to ask.

-Catch 22 - And this will be THE KICKER for a lot of you
+Catch 22 - And this will be THE KICKER for a lot of you...

 If you are like the average person working in the typical land locked job you are probably chomping at the bits to get out there.
-The trouble is, no matter where you apply and how much you plead your case about what a great hand you will make if just "given the chance", the answer you keep hearing over and over is "Sorry, but since you have no PREVIOUS offshore oil rig or maritime job experience we will not be able to consider you at this time."
+The trouble is, no matter where you apply and how much you plead your case about what a great hand you will make if just "given the chance", the answer you keep hearing over and over is "Sorry, but since you have NO PREVIOUS EXPERIENCE at an offshore oil rig or maritime job, we will not be able to consider you at this time."

 How do you plan to overcome this?
 What do you do?
 How do you break in?
+How can you possibly get experience if no one will give you a job so you can get the experience?
 These are questions many before you have asked, and are asking right now.
-When I first went offshore as a rig welder, I was fortunate enough to find a company that was in a tight for my particular skills and hired me over the phone, site unseen.
+When I first went offshore as a rig welder, I was fortunate enough to find a company that was in a tight for my particular skills and hired me over the phone, sight unseen, with absolutely NO PREVIOUS OFFSHORE EXPERIENCE.

 I made enough money on that gig to lay me over for a while.
-Then one day the friend that got me the Brazil connection called and said this other company (Zapata Offshore) was looking for personnel to crew 2 new rigs that were just coming out of the shipyard and were going to be working 14/14 in the Gulf of Mexico.
+Then one day the friend that got me the Brazil connection called and said this other company was looking for personnel to crew 2 new rigs that were just coming out of the shipyard and were going to be working 14/14 in the Gulf of Mexico.

 I gave them a ring and told them of my previous experience.
 They said they were full up with welders but had an urgent need for crane operators and asked me if I thought I could operate an offshore crane if someone trained me?
-"But of course" I answered.
+"But of course," I answered.

 While I was home (referred to as "at the house") and doing normal socializing activities with friends, family, etc., the conversation would eventually get around to what each of us did.
 When I told people about the cool job I had, where I worked, how I got there, what I did, how much I got paid and how much TIME OFF I GOT, folks got very interested in how they could get an offshore oil rig job.